Broad City finale: Why those bold broads meant so much to me as a millennial

 Avengers Endgame runtime tops three hours, now we await ticket release: Marvel Studios' president says, "We're gonna release the movie at the exact right running time."

-Discuss: Broad City ends: Why those bold broads meant so much to me as a millennial
+Discuss: Broad City ends: Why bold broads Abbi and Ilana meant so much to me

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.